Smlep/smlep_news/README.md

 ========

 This program uses APIs from different sources, and some of them require authentication.
-You'll have to provide API Keys in `config.json`:
+You'll have to provide API Keys in environment variables:

-- `DEFAULT.PH_KEY`: Product Hunt Api Key.
+- `PH_CLIENT_ID`/`PH_CLIENT_SECRET`: Product Hunt Api Client Id/Client Secret.
-- `DEFAULT.WEATHER_KEY`: Open Weather Map Api Key.
+- `WEATHER_KEY`: Open Weather Map Api Key.
-- `DEFAULT.GUARDIAN_KEY`: Guardian Api Key.
+- `GUARDIAN_KEY`: Guardian Api Key.

 All these keys can be obtained freely.

-To send mails, you need an email account, it is already configured for `gmail` so all which is needed is to provide credentials in `config.json`.
+To send mails, you need an email account, the default configuration is for `gmail`, if you need to use another mail server, you should update the code.
+If you use `gmail`, you only need to provide some environment variables:

-- `MAIL.NAME`
+- `EMAIL_NAME`
-- `MAIL.USERNAME`
+- `EMAIL_USERNAME`
-- `MAIL.PASSWORD`
+- `EMAIL_PASSWORD`

 Why and How I created this project
 ==================================